Publish interactive datasets with Datasette

 Datasette user interface

 This example shows how to serve a Datasette application on Modal.
 The published dataset is COVID-19 case data from Johns Hopkins University which is refreshed daily.
-Try it out for yourself at here.
+Try it out for yourself here.

 Some Modal features it uses: